tcoustillet/pybreathe/paper/paper.md

 ## Positive Area Under the Curve (~ exhaled volume)

-Statement: The mean area under the curve of the positive segments of the sinus function is exactly $2$.
+Statement: the mean AUC (integral) of the positive segments of the sinus function is exactly $2$.

 ### Mathematical proof